mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - Evolution of learning design in stages
 - Emergence of GDP as core unit of activity
   - Activity, actions & operations
 - Analysis of Tensions in design and how this guided Evolution
+  - Menu of GDPs and starting template speeded up ideation process but restricted scope of creativity

   - Where to put physical maps section?